Autumn Yun-Ting Tsai

 "Full interview with NeuMerz about the work."

-Sanmao, known by her English name Echo, born in 1943, was a Taiwanese writer who spent half her life living in the Sahara desert with her Spanish husband José.
-During the post-war period when travels were more restricted and people were less open to different cultures, this young Asian woman left her footprints all over Europe.
-Stories of her travels and life in the desert are penned down in simple but mesmerizing words published in the press.
-To the young female Taiwanese students whose lives are restricted within a conservative educational system, she is a symbol of a free and bold female being who follows her own voice in search of her own definition of life and love.
+Sanmao's experiences in the desert are penned down in simple but mesmerizing words and published in the press.
+To young female Taiwanese students whose lives were restricted within a conservative educational system, she is a symbol of a free and bold woman who followed her own voice in search of her own definition of life and love.

-We never learn the full nature of Echo, this earliest and most important Taiwanese female literary travel writer.
-A part of her is seen through her words for her faithful Taiwanese and Chinese readers, but a larger part is left with the people in the Western Sahara (occupied by Spain at the time); José, the love of her life; the childhood trauma that suspended her in time; and her familiars in the West.
+We never learn the full nature of Sanmao, this earliest and most important Taiwanese female literary travel writer.
+A part of her is seen through her diary-like prose for her Taiwanese and Chinese readers, but a larger part is left with the people in the Western Sahara (occupied by Spain at the time); José, the love of her life; the childhood trauma that suspended her in time; and her familiars in the West.

-Through the lenses separating Echo and her surroundings, we view a set of photographs of ourselves.
+Through the lenses separating Sanmao and her surroundings, we view a set of photography of ourselves.
 What has stayed the same and what has left us in the time following her travels?
-Perhaps our attraction towards Echo speaks to something within, and, as we peek into her life, we are peeking into our own lives between the East and the West — as a Taiwanese writer and percussionist who have lived in Europe and an American composer who has lived in Europe and Asia.
+Perhaps our attraction towards Sanmao speaks to something within, and, as we peek into her life, we are peeking into our own lives between the East and the West: as a Taiwanese writer and percussionist who have lived in Europe and an American composer who has lived in Europe and Asia.

 Proudly powered by Weebly